-This creamy and delicious healthy Vegan Sweet Potato Casserole with toasty pecan oat topping tastes just like the classic.
+Healthy Vegan Sweet Potato Casserole with toasty pecan oat topping tastes just like the classic.
 It's a must for Thanksgiving.
 Easily gluten-free!
+Make ahead instructions included.

 It's so interesting how everyone has such different holiday traditions.
 My fam, for example, would never in a zillion years have Thanksgiving at lunchtime, while Jeff's family is hosting at 11:30am.
 Whaaaaa?